 You've done all the "best practices."
-Your React app uses code splitting, memoization, virtualization, and even sophisticated Server-Side Rendering (SSR) or Static Site Generation (SSG).
-Yet, despite hitting impressive Lighthouse scores in development, your Real User Monitoring (RUM) data (and Google Search Console) tells a different story: users on mid-range mobile devices are still experiencing frustrating delays, janky interactions, and ultimately, high bounce rates.
+Your React app uses code splitting, memoization, and sophisticated Server-Side Rendering (SSR).
+Yet, despite hitting impressive Lighthouse scores in development, your Real User Monitoring (RUM) data tells a different story: users on mid-range devices are still experiencing frustrating delays, janky interactions, and high bounce rates.

 For years, web performance optimization focused heavily on the network.
 We optimized images, minified assets, implemented CDNs, and embraced HTTP/2.
 These efforts paid off, drastically reducing initial load times.
 However, as applications grew more complex, especially with frameworks like React, the bottleneck moved.